KotatsuApp/Kotatsu/README.md

 * Tablet-optimized modern UI
 * Reading third-party comics from CBZ
 * Standard and Webtoon-optimized reader
-* Checking for new chapters
+* Notifications about new chapters

 ### Screenshots